marlonecobos/nichevol/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have made the following changes suggested by a CRAN team member:
+In this version I have made the following changes:

 * References to scientific publications related to the theoretical background and methods used in this package have been added to DESCRIPTION.
-* All examples that take < 5 sec are running now.
+* All examples that take < 5 sec are running.
 * Only examples that necessarily take > 5 sec will not run.
 * Examples that necessarily write information will do so in a temporal directory.
-* In other examples writing information in the user's home filespace is avoided by leaving the argument save as default (FALSE).
+* In other examples, writing information in the user's home filespace is avoided by leaving the function's argument save, as its default (FALSE).
 * All messages printed by our functions are now done using `message()`.
 * Changed user's par() settings are now reset with an immediate call of `on.exit()`.